public interface DatabaseResourceBundle

 Connectors must locate the DatabaseResourceBundle property files in their

-package.
+config package.
 The properties files have a base name derived from

 the ConnectorType name (with any instances of '.' replaced with '_')